YinHK-gameDev/unity-learn/lighting/Reflection Probe/README.md

 If you remove the Lighting Data Asset from your project, Unity continues to update the probes each time the environment lighting changes.

+### Adding Reflection Probes
+- Create a new empty GameObject (menu: **GameObject > Create Empty**) and then add the **Reflection Probe** component to it (menu: **Component > Rendering > Reflection Probe**).
+Alternatively, if you already have a probe in the scene you will probably find it easier to duplicate that instead (menu: **Edit > Duplicate**).
+- Place the new probe in the desired location and set its Offset point and the size of its zone of effect.
+- Optionally set other properties on the probe to customise its behaviour.
+- Continue adding probes until all required locations have been assigned.

 ### ref
 https://www.youtube.com/watch?v=lhELeLnynI8